-- Submit manuscripts to refereed journals and abstracts for presentations at professional conferences. - c.
-Teaching and Service Tenure-Track: - Submit manuscripts to refereed journals and abstracts for presentations at professional conferences. - 5.
-Indicators of excellence in research/scholarship activity at the rank of Associate Professor include the following: - a.
-Term - i.
-Engage in an active program of research/scholarship which includes a minimum of one of the following: - Conference podium or poster presentations. - · Submission of proposals to funding agencies. - Publication in a clinical or peer reviewed journal. - b.
-Research Tenure-Track: - Have a sustained program of extramurally funded research, in a focused area of research. - Serve as a Principal Investigator (PI), Co-Principal Investigator (co-PI), Project Director (PD) or co-Project Director (co-PD) on scholarly projects. - iii.
-Have a consistent record of peer-reviewed publications in a focused area of scholarship (consistent equates to an average of two per year over the review period) commiserate with and annual work plan of 30-50% time - Present peer-reviewed papers/posters at state, regional, national or international meetings. - v.
+- ii.
+Serve as a Principal Investigator (PI), Co-Principal Investigator (co-PI), Project Director (PD), or co-Project Director (co-PD) on scholarly projects. - iii.
+Have a consistent record of peer-reviewed publications in a focused area of scholarship (consistent equates to an average of two (2) per year over the review period) commiserate with an AWP of 30-50% time. - iv.
+Present peer-reviewed papers/posters at state, regional, national, or international meetings. - v.
 Mentor students in research/scholarship. - c.
 Teaching and Service Tenure-Track: - i.
-Engage in an active program of scholarship. - ii.
-Have a consistent record of publication in an area of scholarship focused in either teaching or clinical practice (Consistent equates to an average of one per year over the review period)) commensurate with an annual work plan of 20-30% time. - ii.
-Professional conference podium or poster presentations. - iii.
-Mentor students in research/scholarship - 6.
+Engage in an active program of scholarship. - Have a consistent record of publication in an area of scholarship focused in either teaching or clinical practice.
+Consistent equates to an average of one per year over the review period commensurate with an AWP of 20-30% time. - iii.
+Professional conference podium or poster presentations. - iv.
+Mentor students in research/scholarship. - 13.
 Indicators of Excellence in research/scholarship at the rank of Professor include the following: - a.
 Term: - i.
-Engage in an active program of research which includes a minimum of two of the following: - Conference podium or poster presentations. - · Submission of proposals to funding agencies. - Publication in a clinical or peer reviewed journal. - Serve as a Principal Investigator (PI), Co-Principal Investigator (co-PI), Project Director (PD) or co-Project Director (co-PD) on scholarly projects. - Mentor faculty and colleagues in research/scholarship Research Tenure-Track;

-- Demonstrate progression of extramural funding as a principal investigator (PI), co-Principal Investigator (co-PI), Project Director (PD) or co-Project Director (co-PD) in a focused area of research. - ii.
+Engage in an active program of research which includes a minimum of two of the following: - Conference podium or poster presentations. - Submission of proposals to funding agencies. - Publication in a clinical or peer reviewed journal. - Serve as a Principal Investigator (PI), Co-Principal Investigator (co-PI), Project Director (PD), or co-Project Director (co-PD) on scholarly projects. - Mentor faculty and colleagues in research/scholarship. - b.
+Research Tenure-Track: - i.
+Demonstrate progression of extramural funding as a principal investigator (PI), co-Principal Investigator (co-PI), Project Director (PD), or co-Project Director (co-PD) in a focused area of research. - ii.
 Direct interdisciplinary/collaborative scholarship activities. - iii.
-Consistently disseminate scholarly products via refereed publications in high quality, refereed venues, or papers/poster presentations at regional, national and/or international meetings.
-Consistent equates to an average of two per year over the review period commiserate with annual work plan of 30% time (see APPENDIX C). - iv.
-Provide leadership at regional, national, or international levels in scholarship.. - v.
-Mentor faculty colleagues in research/scholarship.. - c.
-Teaching and Service Tenure-Track: - Demonstrate extramural funding as a principal investigator (PI), co-Principal Investigator (co-PI), Project Director (PD) or co-Project Director (co-PD) in a focused area scholarship. - ii.
-Direct Interdisciplinary/collaborative scholarship activities Consistently disseminate scholarly products in high quality venues, and podium/poster presentations at regional, national and/or international meetings, (consistent equates to an average of one per year over the review period commensurate with an annual work plan of 20% time (APPENDIX B). - ii.
-Provide leadership at regional, national, or international levels in areas of nursing scholarship. - C. Mentor faculty and colleagues in research/scholarship Service: Service is defined as activities, including practice, that support the development and mission of the SON, and the University in conjunction with the community or profession at the city, local, regional, state, national or international level.
+Consistently disseminate scholarly products via refereed publications in high quality, refereed venues, or papers/poster presentations at regional, national, and/or international meetings.
+Consistent equates to an average of two (2) per year over the review period commiserate with AWP of 30% time (APPENDIX C). - iv.
+Provide leadership at regional, national, and/or international levels in scholarship. - v.
+Mentor faculty colleagues in research/scholarship. - c.
+Teaching and Service Tenure-Track: - i.
+Demonstrate extramural funding as a principal investigator (PI), co-Principal Investigator (co-PI), Project Director (PD), or co-Project Director (co-PD) in a focused area scholarship.

+- Direct interdisciplinary/collaborative scholarship activities, consistently disseminate scholarly products in high quality venues, and podium/poster presentations at regional, national, and/or international meetings.
+Consistent equates to an average of one (1) per year over the review period - commensurate with an AWP of 20% time (APPENDIX B). - iii.
+Provide leadership at regional, national, or international levels in areas of nursing scholarship. - d.
+Mentor faculty and colleagues in research/scholarship Service: Service is defined as activities, including practice, that support the development and mission of the SON, and the University in conjunction with the community or profession at the city, local, regional, state, national, or international level.
 Community work that does not draw upon a faculty member's professional expertise is not included.
-The SON requires faculty, regardless of rank and percent time, to be involved in service to the school and demonstrate engagement in University functions (e.g., Ceremonies, unit sponsored events, recruitment events).
+The SON requires faculty, regardless of rank and percent time, to be involved in service to the school and demonstrate engagement in University functions (e.g., ceremonies, unit sponsored events, recruitment events etc.).
 Participation in SON Faculty Organization and academic meetings as well as school assemblies is required.
 Faculty members are expected to serve on SON and/or University committees as determined by rank and workload.